pghvlaans/sbotest/README.md

 **[sbotest](https://pghvlaans.github.io/sbotools/sbotest/)** is a reverse dependency build tester based on the **[sbotools](https://pghvlaans.github.io/sbotools/)** library.

-This **sbotools** extension was written with script maintainers in mind: Easily build and test scripts with their reverse dependencies in a single command.
-Copy built packages into an archive to be used again, and keep it up-to-date with **sbotest --archive-rebuild**.
+This **sbotools** companion script was written with script maintainers in mind: Easily build and test scripts with their reverse dependencies in a single command.
+Maintain an archive for built dependencies and keep it up-to-date with **sbotest --archive-rebuild**.

 **sbotest** is configured separately from **sbotools**.
 See the contents of `/etc/sbotest`, or run **sbotest --config** and **sbotest --hints** to set options from the command line.